OlaYZen/MSI-Downloader/README.md

 ## Arguments
 `-y` Automatically starts the script without requiring a Y/n response if the script is outdated.

-`-u` Updates the script to the latest version.
+`-u` Updates the script to the latest version and restarts the script.

 `-h` Displays the help message.